 Siding can be vulnerable for two reasons.
 First, if ignited, combustible siding can provide a path for flames to reach other vulnerable components of your house or business, such as windows and the eave area.
 Second, if penetrated, a horizontal or vertical lap joint can provide access for flames to enter the house or business.
-Combustible siding products increase the likelihood of flame penetration at lap joints.
+Penetration at lap joints is more likely with combustible siding products.

-Log buildings will resist ignition better than smaller members, which are typically used for wood siding products.
+Log buildings will resist ignition better than smaller members typically used for wood siding products.
 The most vulnerable part of a log wall is between log joints, but this risk is minimized if the joint is chinked with a resistant material that provides protection from flame penetration.
-Log houses or businesses with more complicated joints (e.g., scribed log joint, profiled log-to-lap joint) would be less vulnerable to fire penetration at the joint.
 Wood siding with a more complicated lap joint, such as tongue-and-groove or shiplap, offers better resistance than other bevel-type joints from flame penetration into the stud cavity.
-Incorporating an underlying sheathing material into the wall assembly will improve the ability of any siding material to resist lap-joint penetration.
+Incorporating an underlying sheathing material in the wall assembly will improve the ability of any siding material to resist lap-joint penetration.

-Vinyl siding, which is not commonly found in this region, will deform and fall off the wall at relatively low radiant energy or flame exposure during a fire.
+Vinyl siding will deform and fall off the wall at relatively low radiant energy or flame exposure during a fire.
 In these cases, protection of your house or business will depend on the performance of the underlying sheathing material.

-Noncombustible siding such as fiber cement will provide the best protection.
+Noncombustible siding, including fiber cement, traditional three-coat stucco, and brick, will provide the best protection.
 Wood siding that has been treated with an exterior-rated fire retardant chemical will also improve the performance of siding against both radiant and flaming wildfire exposures.

 If you have combustible siding, consider incorporating a noncombustible zone next to your house or business.
-In order to best resist fire penetration at lap joints, avoid plain bevel lap joints or use exterior-type fire retardant treated siding.
-If you have a chinked-style log house or business, inspect the chinking for cracks and missing pieces.
+In order to best resist fire penetration at lap joints, plain bevel lap joints should be avoided or exterior-type fire retardant treated siding should be used.
+If you have a chinked-style log structure, inspect the chinking for cracks and missing pieces.
 Repair and replace with ignition-resistant chinking.

 Replacing siding is expensive.
-There are other, less expensive items discussed in this guide that will provide more protection for your house or business.
+There are other less expensive items that are discussed in this guide, such as carefully attending to the vegetation management in the area immediately adjacent to the siding that will provide more protection for your house or business.